Nigerian Tax System 2026

 ₦

-Freelance income, rent income, bonuses from outside employment.
+Freelance income, rental income, bonuses outside employment.
 Leave as 0 if none.

 ₦